-The Fairfax County Residential Permit Parking District (RPPD) program was created to reduce traffic in residential areas, protect those areas from the environmental impacts of commuting, allow access to properties, and preserve the residential character of these areas.
-This is accomplished by creating on-street parking restrictions in designated areas in accordance with the Code of the County of Fairfax, Chapter 82, Article 5A.
+The Fairfax County Residential Permit Parking District (RPPD) program was created to reduce traffic in residential areas, protect those areas from the environmental impacts of commuting, and allow access to properties.
+This is accomplished by creating on-street parking restrictions on public roadways in designated areas in accordance with the Code of the County of Fairfax, Chapter 82, Article 5A.

 Click here to view the RPPD Map (Interactive map of existing RPPDs)